wpsinc/Data-Team-Scripts/README.md

 ## Project List

 - `london_eom_reporting`: Monthly reporting done for specified brands completed by London
-- `End of Month`: Waiting for Description
+- `End of Month`:
     - **MegaReport.py**: Generates monthly MegaReport that then updates existing MegaReport file in the shared drive
 - `transform_scripts`: Used to transform data based on variable file schema structures
+- `Catalog`:
+    - **year_compare.py**: Compares two years of catalog data and outputs a report of the differences and outputs file of the differences which goes to your downloads folder

 ## Author